DanBuda11/design-guidelines/README.md

 - Use a lot of white space in the correct places
 - You want space between different sections of the site, between headings and content, etc.
-- Put whitespace between elements, groups of elements, website's sections
+- Put white space between elements, groups of elements, website's sections, lines of text
-- Don't overexaggerate whitespace though
+- Don't overexaggerate white space though
 - Define hierarchy:
   - Define where you want your audience to look first
   - Establish a flow that corresponds to the content's message
-  - Use whitespace to build that flow
+  - Use white space to build that flow
+  - Try to double what your instinct tells you initially is the correct about of white space and see what it looks like